PHSKC-APDE/apde/vignettes/etl_qa_run_pipeline.md

 and *medians*.
 Permissible range is \[0, 100\].<br>Default is `rel_threshold = 2`.

+## `distinct_threshold`

+Integer specifying the minimum number of unique values needed for a numeric or date variable to be analyzed as such.
+Variables with fewer distinct values will be treated as categoricals.<br>Default is `distinct_threshold = 1`.

 # Examples

 As stated above, this function can QA data in SQL Server, a local